 How can the trust’s structure influence the strategy of the fund manager?

-As previously mentioned, since investment trusts have a limited number of shares, they are able to make long-term decisions more easily than open-ended trusts.
+As previously mentioned, since investment trusts have a limited number of shares, their fund managers are able to make long-term decisions more easily than open-ended funds.

 Since they don’t have to accommodate for investors joining or leaving the fund, they can choose the best opportunity to buy and sell.
 Fund managers of open-ended funds could be forced to sell assets when their price is low or buy them when they are high, for example.

-This can give closed-ended trusts a significant advantage over their open-ended counterparts.
+This can give closed-ended trusts a significant advantage over open ended funds.

 Should I seek financial advice first?

 While you may do a considerable amount of research before investing, it’s important to note that past performance is not a reliable indicator of future returns.
-That’s why, if you want to be able to invest with confidence, it’s important to speak to a professional.
+That’s why, if you want to be able to invest with confidence, it’s important to speak to a professional for investment advice.

-When you work with a financial advisor, they can use their in-depth knowledge of financial services and markets to ensure that wherever you choose to invest, it’s the right decision for you.
+When you work with a financial advisor, they can use their in-depth knowledge of financial services and markets to ensure that wherever you choose to invest, it’s the right choice for you.

 Financial advisors can also help you to assess your financial goals and risk tolerance, enabling you to grow your wealth more effectively.
 Because of this, you may benefit from seeking independent financial advice before you invest, so you can do so with peace of mind.